Teradata/developer-resources/docs/install-ai-unlimited/index.md

 ## Included in AI Unlimited

 - An AI/ML engine that you deploy on AWS or Azure
-- A manager, which orchestrates the engine's deployment&mdash;and includes a web-based user interface for monitoring projects
+- The AI Unlimited manager, which orchestrates the engine's deployment&mdash;and includes a web-based user interface for monitoring projects
 - The [AI Unlimited Jupyter Kernel](https://downloads.teradata.com/download/tools/teradata-ai-unlimited-jupyter-kernel) for managing projects in notebooks